gondocal99/digital-electronics-2/assigment4.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function
+   * Function in C represents the part of the code executable that can be called by other parts of the C program.
-   * Interrupt service routine
+   * Interrupt service routine is a software that hardware invokes in response to an interrupt.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: